 6. By 2025, the percentage of people using digital coupons will increase by more than half, at 56.5%.

-Even during large sale seasons like Black Friday, almost 40% of sales came via mobile purchases, and this also includes sales from physical stores.
+Even during large sale seasons like Black Friday and Cyber Monday, almost 40% of sales came via mobile purchases, and this also includes sales from physical stores.

-Cyber Monday 2019 also found that more than half of their buyers used mobile devices to browse and shop.
+During Cyber Monday 2019, more than half of all buyers used mobile devices to browse and shop.